Jesús Márquez Rodríguez

 Jesús Márquez Rodríguez (born 28 August 1966) is a Puerto Rican politician and the current mayor of Luquillo.
 Márquez is affiliated with the Popular Democratic Party (PPD) and has served as mayor since 2013.

-He has a bachelor's degree in political science from the University of Puerto Rico.
+Graduated from Isidro A. Sánchez High School in Luquillo Class of 1984.
+He has a bachelor's degree in Political Science and studies in Labor Relations from the University of Puerto Rico.
+In 2002, he studied International Law at the Ortega y Gasset Foundation in Toledo, Spain.
+Later, he earned a Juris Doctor from the Interamerican University of Puerto Rico School of Law and did his legal internship at the university's Legal Assistance Clinic.